Income Tax Act 2025Tax Planning

 FAQs — Income Tax Act 2025

 The new regime is beneficial for most salaried individuals earning up to ₹15–20 lakh with limited deductions.
-The old regime remains beneficial if you have significant 80C investments (₹1.5L), home loan interest (₹2L), health insurance (80D), and HRA.
+The old regime remains beneficial if you have significant Section 123 [IT Act 2025] investments (erstwhile 80C — ₹1.5L), home loan interest (₹2L), health insurance under Section 126 [IT Act 2025] (erstwhile 80D), and HRA.
 Our CAs compute tax under both regimes and recommend the optimal choice.
 Contact us for a personalised tax computation at no cost.

-Angel Tax (Section 56(2)(viib) of the old Act) has been completely abolished in the Income Tax Act 2025.
+Angel Tax (erstwhile Section 56(2)(viib) of IT Act 1961) has been completely abolished under the Income Tax Act 2025.
 This means investments received by unlisted companies from both resident and non-resident investors are no longer taxable as income in the hands of the company, regardless of whether the share premium exceeds fair market value.
 This is a major relief for the startup ecosystem.

-The updated return (erstwhile Section 139(8A)) allows taxpayers to voluntarily disclose additional income missed in the original return.
+The updated return under Section 263 of IT Act 2025 (erstwhile Section 139(8A) of IT Act 1961) allows taxpayers to voluntarily disclose additional income missed in the original return.
 Under the Income Tax Act 2025, the window is extended to 4 years from the end of the relevant Assessment Year (previously 2 years).
 Additional tax: 25% for year 1-2, 50% for year 3, and 60% for year 4 of the update.
 You cannot file an updated return to claim a higher refund — only to pay additional tax.

 Need Help Navigating the New Income Tax Act 2025?